The Ultimate Guide to

 Why Visit Children’s Pool:

 This arena was created with children and their safety in mind.
-Ellen Browning Scripps donated funds to form the seawall that creates a open ocean pool with serene waters.
+Local philanthropist Ellen Browning Scripps donated funds in 1931 to form the seawall you see today, which helps creates an open ocean pool with safe, serene waters.
 Use this area to:

 • Build sand castles